hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 folder: get-started
 ---

-Your computer is one of your important educational companions.
+Your computer is one of your most important educational companions.
 So you want to protect the health of your computer and avoid problems caused by redundant or even malicious software.
 For this reason, it is recommended to install all software used on this website on a so-called Virtual Machine (VM).
 This page explains what VMs are, what advantages they have exactly, and how you can install [Debian Linux](https://www.debian.org/), one of the most stable and secure operating systems.
 It does not matter if you use Apple's *mac OS* or Microsoft's *Windows*, or if you already use Linux: The VM will look the same at the end.

 ## About